-The pink diamond weighs in at 23.6 carats, cut into a round brilliant.
+The diamond weighs in at 23.6 carats, cut into a round brilliant.
 Legend has it that Williamson wanted to present more pink gems to Princess Elizabeth, but he was unable to get hold of them.
-Instead, he added to his gift 170 small brilliant-cut diamonds, 12 baguette-cut diamonds and 21 marquise diamonds, which were used to form the flower specifically to hold this lovely rose-colored stone.[Top]
+Instead, he added to his gift 170 small brilliant-cut diamonds, 12 baguette-cut diamonds and 21 marquise diamonds.
+The Queen used these gems to form the flower specifically to hold this lovely stone.

 Dorset Bow Brooch

 This brooch was presented to the newly-married Queen Mary, at the time the Duchess of York.
 It was given by the County of Dorset, for whom it is named.

 Another of Queen Mary’s famous pieces is the Kensington Brooch, a wedding gift from the people of Kensington.

 These are two emerald brooches made from peices of the Duchess of Teck’s stomacher.
 The Duchess of Teck was the mother of Queen Mary, who passed on her love of emeralds to her imperial offspring.

 Queen Mary, as well as the Duchess of Teck, favored large stomachers, jewelry designed to cover the front of a bodice.
 As fashions changed, stomachers became less popular and were broken down into smaller brooches.
 Mary had these made to match the other pieces in the Cambridge emerald parure.

 King William IV had this brooch made from a dismantled Badge of the Order of the Bath, which once belonged to his father King George III.
 It is comprised of 6 large brilliants and smaller diamonds.
 A marble statue of Queen Victoria, located at the Royal College of Physicians, shows the monarch wearing this brooch that was made by her uncle.
 It has been worn by Queen Alexandra, Queen Mary, and Elizabeth II.